juminsuh/NLP_Upstage/README.md

 ```
 python run.py --data_path <your_testsets_directory>
 ```
-✅ You can check each score (i.e., ewha, mmlu, total) by running the code below (You should modify the directory of score.py appropriately before you run the code):
+✅ You can check total score by running the code below (You should modify the directory of score.py appropriately before you run the code):
 ```
 python score.py
 ```